ghenttheftauto/ghent-theft-docs/home/📣 Articles/🐺 Steppe.md

 # 🐺 The Steppe

-Ever since I read this article, I've been think about the Steppe. 🐺🌙🦬
+Ever since I read this article, I've been thinking about the Steppe. 🐺🌙🦬

 [VRT artikel](https://www.vrt.be/vrtnws/nl/2025/03/10/gent-archeologie-prehistorie-geschiedenis-sint-baafskathedraal-o/)